codeaddicts/owl/README.md

 document {
    h1 { Welcome to the owl example page! }
    p {
-      "We hope you like it!\n
-       Visit our GitHub page: "
-      a ( href = "https://gihub.com/SplittyDev/ewm" ) { "owl on GitHub!" }
+      "We hope you like it!\nVisit our GitHub page: " a ( href = "https://gihub.com/SplittyDev/ewm" ) { "owl on GitHub!" }
    }
 }